GlyRAG: Context-Aware Retrieval-Augmented Framework for Blood Glucose Forecasting: Experimental Setup

+During pretraining, we use a bidirectional cross-modal translator with three-layer MLPs and hidden size $512$.
+The objective combines Huber forecasting loss and weighted translation loss ($\alpha=0.1$).
+The Huber transition parameter is fixed at the default PyTorch value ($\delta=1.0$) for all experiments and is not tuned on the validation set.
+Models are trained with a batch size of $64$ using AdamW with a learning rate of $3\times10^{-4}$ and weight decay of $10^{-4}$.

-We then freeze the backbone and index encoder embeddings for retrieval using cosine similarity ($k = 3$).
-A compact cross-attention module is applied over retrieved analogs (separate multi-head attention per neighbor with residual connections and feed-forward layers), and its output is passed through a small LSTM.
-This retrieval hidden state is concatenated with the pooled embedding from the LSTM forecast head and fed into a final MLP prediction head.
+After pretraining, the backbone is frozen and training-set encoder embeddings are indexed for cosine-similarity retrieval.
+The retrieval module uses $k=3$ nearest neighbors unless otherwise specified.
+Retrieved analogues are processed by a compact cross-attention module and a small LSTM.
+The retrieval hidden state is concatenated with the pooled forecast embedding and passed to a final MLP prediction head.

+All context summaries were generated offline before model training and cached for reuse.
+For GPT-4, we used deterministic decoding with temperature $=0$.
+For LLaMA-3.1, we used greedy decoding with temperature $=0$, \texttt{do\_sample=false}, and a maximum output length of 120 tokens.
+During forecasting, GlyRAG uses the cached context embedding and retrieval adapter; the LLM is not queried online.
+All experiments were conducted on an A100 GPU.